khirodsahoo93/Data-512--Project-Part-4/README.md

 ## Goal
 The goal of this project is to investigate the implications of Covid-19 pandemic on unemployment rate and market hotness index in the Hamilton county, Ohio.

+## Research Questions

+Questions:
+How was the unemployment rate affected during covid 19, and were all economic sectors affected equally?
+How was the housing market sentiment of people during covid19 when many people were facing financial burdens, and what segment of people benefitted from this boom?

+Hypothesis:
+While the overall unemployment rate in the USA increased, I expect Hamilton county to show similar trends in the unemployment rate.
+With the boom in the housing industry in the USA, the market hotness score will also increase in Hamilton county, Ohio.

 ## Data Sources Used
 For the analysis we are using 5 data sources: